It is very easy to prevent and get rid of whiteheads.

 In acne management, what matters most is the personal care and acne preventive steps to be followed.

-You have to take good care of personal hygiene and oil balance in the skin.
+You must take good care of personal hygiene and oil balance in the skin.
 It is important to avoid certain foods and cosmetic products to stay free of whiteheads.
-All types of acne can be cured and controlled by following a healthy lifestyle combined with exercise, healthy diets, and sufficient sleep.
+All types of acne can be cured and controlled by following a healthy lifestyle, exercise, healthy diets, and sufficient sleep.